 Disclaimer: This page provides general information about Canadian citizenship programs and the application process.
 The content on this page is provided for information only.
-While we make every effort to give you the correct information, it is provided on an “as-is” basis without warranty of any kind, expressed or implied.
+While we make every effort to give you the correct information, it is provided on an “as is” basis without warranty of any kind, expressed or implied.
 The information provided on Canadacitizenshiphelp.ca website is not a substitute for professional or legal advice but general information on issues commonly encountered when dealing with Canadian carriership programs and applications.
-Canadacitizenshiphelp.ca do not assume responsibility and will not be liable for any of the information provided.
+Canadacitizenshiphelp.ca do not assume responsibility and will not be liable for any of the information provided below.

 What is a citizenship certificate?

 A Canadian citizenship certificate is a document that proves that a person is a Canadian citizen.
 It can be issued to a person born in Canada, to a person born outside Canada to a Canadian parent, or to a permanent resident (a landed immigrant) who has been granted Canadian citizenship.

-The citizenship certificate is a letter-sized paper document that was introduced in February 2012 and that replaces the former wallet-sized version.
+The citizenship certificate is a letter-sized paper document that was introduced in February 2012 and replaces the former wallet-sized version.
 Citizenship certificates issued before February 1, 2012, continue to be valid.
 The citizenship certificate contains your family and given names, date of birth, gender, and the effective date of citizenship.
 The citizenship certificate is not a travel document.
 Any Canadian citizen wanting to travel internationally must obtain a Canadian passport.

 Who has a right to Canadian citizenship?